 Considered to be the first book with a US female teen desi heroine, Born Confused draws many incidents from the author’s own experiences.
 This novel was named an American Library Association Best Book for Young Adults and it was the Sunday Times (Times of London) book of the week as well as Financial Times Magazine Best Summer Pick.

 They say in the east you love the person you marry and in the west you marry the person you love.
 But maybe it’s a lot simpler than that.
 Maybe you just love the person you love.”

 “She was right.
 After all, if she herself had wondered whether she was Indian enough — she, who had always been to me a sort of epitome of Indian — then who could be?
 Who could claim the sole right or way to an identity?”

 What to Anticipate:

-Young Adult novels are often about such self discoveries.
-Adolescence is a time which posits questions of gender, body image, love life, education and family bond and finally, friends or peer group.
-These elements, other than already setting up hurdles in the progression of growing up, complicates itself further with the addition of more than one culture to grow up in.
+Young Adult novels are often about such self-discoveries.
+Adolescence is a time that posits questions of gender, body image, love life, education, family bond, and finally, friends or peer group.
+These elements, other than already setting up hurdles in the progression of growing up, complicate themselves further with the addition of more than one culture to grow up in.

-What a young adult believes in and how he or she comes to an understanding of the set of ideas, makes the crux of the novel.
-The resonance of such a quality which is part of every human being who has discovered themselves and their personalities at some point or the other in their lives, strikes through in the book.
-The adult readers will find themselves reminiscing about days where they were similarly confused about their perspective of black, white and grey.
+What a young adult believes in and how he or she comes to an understanding of the set of ideas, make the crux of the novel.
+The resonance of such a quality which is part of every human being who has discovered themselves and their personalities at some point or the other in their lives strikes through in the book.
+The adult readers will find themselves reminiscing about days when they were similarly confused about their perspective of black, white, and grey.
 For the introverted teens, the book and the protagonist might just be a mirror.